peteryzhang6/The-Law-of-One/MBS Complex/Crystallized Entity.md

 **Ra:** I am Ra.
 We have used this particular term because it has a fairly precise meaning in your language.
 When a crystalline structure is formed of your physical material the elements present in each molecule are bonded in a regularized fashion with the elements in each other molecule.
 Thus the structure is regular and, when fully and perfectly crystallized, has certain properties.
 It will not splinter or break; it is very strong without effort; and it is radiant, traducing light into a beautiful refraction giving pleasure of the eye to many.

+52.11: Well, is there then, from the point of view of an individual who wishes to follow the service-to-others path from our present position in third density, is there anything of importance other than disciplines of personality, knowledge of self, and strengthening of will?

+**Ra:** I am Ra.
+This is technique.
+This is not the heart.
+Let us examine the heart of evolution.

+Let us remember that we are all one.
+This is the great learning/teaching.
+In this unity lies love.
+This is a great learn/teaching.
+In this unity lies light.
+This is the fundamental teaching of all planes of existence in materialization.
+Unity, love, light, and joy; this is the heart of evolution of the spirit.

+The second-ranking lessons are learn/taught in meditation and in service.
+At some point the mind/body/spirit complex is so smoothly activated and balanced by these central thoughts or distortions that the techniques you have mentioned become quite significant.
+However, the universe, its mystery unbroken, is one.
+Always begin and end in the Creator, not in technique.

+---
+To achieve crystallization, one need to practice [[Discipline of Personality]]

 ---

 I think one can also have a crystallized mind in such an understanding can be build.